MelanieBierbaum/StoreSalesTFS/README.md

 This repository contains several notebooks I made for the Kaggle Challenge https://www.kaggle.com/competitions/store-sales-time-series-forecasting as well as a PowerBI file which I used for EDA.

 ## StoreSalesTSF - LGBM
 LightGBM was the first model I used.
 Many re-runs with evolving features.
-Marking categorical features gave better results than not marking them.
+Marking categorical features gave similar results than not marking them.
 Although hyperparameters were tuned with unmarked categorical features.

 ## StoreSalesTSF - Regression
 As a 2nd model I ran Regression (Linear + Ridge).
 While the results were not that great, it made me aware that there are still NaNs in my features.
 (LightGMB just handled them)